About Us

 As our Operations Manager, Agnes is responsible for ensuring that all our activities produce the desired results for our clients.
 Her extensive background in legal translation, as well as her deep understanding of the industry, makes her an indispensable member of our team.
 Agnes has formal qualifications in legal translation and is familiar with the notary and the legal procedures involved in real estate transactions.
 This knowledge allows her to ensure that our clients' needs are met quickly and efficiently, whether it's obtaining NIE, setting up bank accounts, registering with Padrons or setting up utilities or insurance for their new home.
 In addition to her expertise in real estate and legal matters, Agnes is also our main linguist and speaks multiple languages.
 This makes her a valuable asset for clients from different backgrounds who require communication in their native language.
 Agnes is passionate about providing our clients with exceptional service and takes great pride in ensuring that their experience with Olive Grove is nothing short of exceptional.

-Antonio @OCG Media
+Antonio OGE Media

 Media Production